-‘Big Brother 21’ Alum Posts Cryptic Tweet That Hints She Could Return For Upcoming All-Stars Season
+‘Big Brother 21’ Alum Posts Cryptic Tweet That Hints She Could Return For Rumored All-Stars Season

 — Elissa Reilly Slater (@ElissaReillyS) June 8, 2020

-Other fans reacted to Kemi’s cryptic tweet, with many taking it as a tease that she has been asked to return to Big Brother for an all-stars season this summer.
+Other fans reacted to Kemi’s cryptic tweet, with many taking it as a clue that she has been asked to return to Big Brother for an all-stars season this summer.

-“I hope it means what we think it means,” one fan wrote.
+“I hope it means what we think it means,” one user wrote.

-“All-stars is calling your name,” another added.
+“All-stars is calling your name,” another added supporter.

 “Oh my God Kemi please say this a hint you’ll be on BB22 All-stars,” a third fan added.

-“I can’t wait to see you back on my screen, girl!!!!!” another wrote.
+“I can’t wait to see you back on my screen, girl!!!!!” another person wrote.

 Several fans told Kemi that they’re ready to see her win Big Brother after her early elimination from the game last July.